hemerajs/websub-hub/README.md

 ## Expectations

 - **Highly performant:** A single node should be able to handle thousand of subscriptions.
-- **Scalable:** It should be easy to scale the hub.
+- **Scalable:** Should be easy to scale the hub.
 We choose monogdb as distributed storage.
-- **Efficient:** It should be able to distribute only delta updates when possible.
+- **Efficient:** Should be able to distribute only delta updates when possible.
+- **Websocket:** Should be able to establish a websocket connection for best performance.
-- **Standardized** We trying to be 100% compliant with the W3C Websub specification.
+- **Standardized** We trying to be compliant with the W3C Websub specification.
 - **Developer friendly** It should be easy to start and configure the hub and we want to provide an elegant api.

 ## Specification